In major religion case, U.S. top court sympathetic toward Maryland cross

-WASHINGTON (Reuters) - U.S. Supreme Court justices on Wednesday signaled a willingness to rule that a 40-foot-tall (12 meters) cross-shaped war memorial on public land in Maryland is not a unconstitutional government endorsement of religion.
+WASHINGTON (Reuters) - Supreme Court justices on Wednesday signaled a willingness to rule that a 40-foot-tall (12 meters) cross-shaped war memorial on public land in Maryland does not represent a government endorsement of religion in violation of the U.S. Constitution.

-But during a lively 70-minute oral argument, the justices appeared unlikely to issue a sweeping ruling that would allow greater government involvement in religious expression.
+But during a lively 70-minute oral argument in the major case about the separation of church and state, the justices appeared unlikely to issue a sweeping ruling that would allow greater government involvement in religious expression.

-Justice Stephen Breyer, one of the court’s four liberals, suggested a compromise ruling that would allow the cross to remain based in part on the fact it was built in 1925.
+Justice Stephen Breyer, one of the court’s four liberals, suggested a compromise ruling that would allow the cross to remain based in part on the fact it was built in 1925 while making it clear that newly built religious symbols would be treated differently.

 “It’s about saying past is past ... but now, no more,” Breyer said.